 - 5. Click Create. - 6.
 Click OK.

 Restoring the Computer to an Earlier Operating State

-If problems occur after installing a device driver, first try using Device Driver Rollback (see "Using Windows XP Device Driver Rollback").
+If problems occur after installing a device driver, first try using Device Driver Rollback.
 If Device Driver Rollback does not resolve the problem, then use System Restore.